 This dish of pureed cauliflower and cabbage with Parmesan is a delicious low-carb version of the famous Irish dish called Colcannon!

 I remember a time when I was very suspicious of “Cauliflower mashed potatoes.”
-Then I made Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese and later Mashed Cauliflower with Cheese and Dill, and I realized that if you don’t expect it to be a substitute for potatoes, pureed or mashed cauliflower is a pretty delicious dish.
+Then I fell in love with Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese and I realized that if you don’t expect it to be a substitute for potatoes, pureed or mashed cauliflower is a pretty delicious dish.

 How to Make Low-Carb Colcannon: